-We apply MaC, SL, LS-Boost, and the three individual base machines to predicting the target variable in the test data for each dataset.
+the target variable in the test data for each dataset.
 We perform the experiment $20$ times, in which for each time, each dataset is randomly split into training ($64\%$), validation ($16\%$), and test ($20\%$).
 All the prediction results are in Figures \ref{realdata_hist}, \ref{realdata_box}, and \ref{fig:MSE_difference}.
 We count the number of datasets for which MaC outperforms its competitors in terms of MSPE on the test data.
 The results are in Figure \ref{realdata_hist}, which shows that MaC wins for more than $60\%$ datasets against all competitors.
 Moreover, as illustrated in Figure \ref{realdata_box}, MaC has a smaller mean and median of MSPE than all the competing methods.
 To obtain a closer look at the settings where MaC has an advantage, we calculate the MSPE differences by subtracting the MSPEs of the other methods from that of MaC.
-The results of the MSPE differences are plotted in Figure \ref{fig:MSE_difference} for SL and LS-Boost, and in Figure 6 of the Appendix for the other methods.
-As shown, MaC has superior performance across the entire range of sample sizes and the number of variables.
-Similar to the simulation, the paired t-statistics and Cohen's $d$ for the real data in the third panel of Table \ref{tbl:sim} show that the mean and median of MSPE of the MaC are significantly smaller than those of the other methods. \footnote[2]{Note that the MSPE of SL for one dataset is extremely large (42.48), which we ignore in some figures for better visibility (we calculate the paired t-statistic and Cohen's d after deleting the pair corresponding to this dataset).}
+The results of the MSPE differences are plotted in Figure \ref{fig:MSE_difference} for all the methods.
+As shown, for each subfigure, there are more points with positive MSPE difference than with negative MSPE difference.
+It means that MaC has smaller MSPE than corresponding alternative methods.
+In Figure \ref{fig:MSE_difference}, we draw an orange cross when MaC outperforms others and a blue cross otherwise.
+MaC has superior performance across the entire range of sample sizes and the number of variables.
+Similar to the simulation, the paired t-statistics and Cohen's $d$ for the real data in the third panel of Table \ref{tbl:sim} show that the mean and median of MSPE of the MaC are significantly smaller than those of the other methods. \footnote{{[}}2{]}{Note that the MSPE of SL for one dataset is extremely large (42.48), which we ignore in some figures for better visibility (we calculate the paired t-statistic and Cohen's d after deleting the pair corresponding to this dataset).}